tsaridas/stremio-docker/README.md

 docker pull tsaridas/stremio-docker:latest
 ```

-And then run your `docker run` or `docker-compose up -d` command again.
+And then run your `docker run` or `docker compose up -d` command again.

 ## Advanced Topics